Creating the ideal study area for a Teenager

 I think I can pinpoint the exact moment I fell in love with Cath Kidston.
 My friend and I were in a local coffee shop about 2 years ago, doing what we do best, drinking coffee and eating cake.
 That day our cakes were served on pretty flowery plates, and our coffee came in a Cath Kidston mug.
 Right then I wanted my home to be full of Cath Kidston crockery, tea towels, mugs, and of course bags (LOTS of bags).
 Basically anything I could sneak into my home without the husband noticing too much.

-Before long I had purchased my first mug, oh hello my beauty.… Continue reading
+Before long I had … Continue reading

 There is no mistaking that our kitchen is probably the darkest room in our house, and I often dream of a lighter and bigger space.
 But this would obviously mean moving house, a bigger mortgage, and no doubt a whole heap of stress.
 We have been in our home for nearly 17 years and have no plans to move, so what can we do to achieve a bigger and lighter kitchen.